lddnsk/android_device_lenovo_TB320FC/README.md

 ## When not boot
   - Make sure AVB is disabled by step 3.
-  - Try to flash boot or verndor_boot partition from stock ROM.
+  - Try to flash boot or vendor_boot partition from stock ROM.

 ## Supported features